mosaicml/composer/docs/source/loggers/tensorboard_logger.md

 ## Saving your Logs to S3
 You can also save your Tensorboard logs to cloud storage such as Amazon S3.
 This is especially useful in cases where your run environment does not have persistent storage.

+To save your logs to S3, you need to use an [`ObjectStoreLogger`](https://docs.mosaicml.com/en/stable/api_reference/composer.loggers.object_store_logger.html#composer.loggers.object_store_logger.ObjectStoreLogger).

 <!-- I can't figure out how to use the ObjectStoreLogger pythonically, so punting on this -->
 <!-- To save your logs to S3, you will need create an  `ObjectStoreLogger` object, like so: